SRCH2/srch2-ngn/documentation/docs-for-review/index.md

         return jsonRecordsToInsert;
     }

-	public float computeRecordBoostScore(String genre) {
-        if (genre == null) {
-            return 1;
 }
-        return genre.contains("Science Fiction") ?
-50 : 1;
-    }
-}
 ```

 The SDK accepts a *JSONObject* or a *JSONArray* of *JSONObject*s when
 inserting or updating records.
-Each *JSONObject* should contain as its keys the
+Each *JSONObject* should contain as its key the
 set of fields as defined in the schema.
-At the end of this method the records are iterated
-over to compute the value for the *recordBoost* *RecordBoostField* defined in the
-schema: here we assume the user doing search likes in particular movies of the
-science fiction genre, and set the boost score for each movie of that genre to
-fifty.

 Insertions and updates are invoked by calling
 *insert()* and *update()* of the *Indexable* object, respectively.